AI API Pricing Comparison (2026): OpenAI vs Claude vs Gemini Costs

 AI APIs are now widely used for chatbots, copilots, automation, and SaaS products.
 Most platforms charge based on tokens, meaning developers must estimate usage costs before building products.

 The three main providers are OpenAI, Anthropic Claude, and Google Gemini.
 Their pricing models differ, and understanding those differences can significantly impact infrastructure costs.
+This comparison uses official pricing pages and documentation as of March 2026.

 How AI API Pricing Works